Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Ali Dibadj - Sanford C. Bernstein & Co.
 LLC

 Hey, guys.
 I do want to go back to Bai a little bit for maybe three things.
 One is although you've kind of put a spotlight on club and talked about that being part of the issues there, if you look at the Nielsen data which includes some club but not Costco as an example.
 There too you are seeing a massive slowdown in Bai, right?
 So the 43% that you mentioned.
 That's what you see in the Nielsen data too.
-So I guess I don't know why to distinguish club versus others besides the strategy of the pack basically versus the trial.
-So the growth trajectory, I'm not seeing that differently.
+So, I guess I don't know why to distinguish club versus others besides the strategy of the pack basically versus the trial.
+So, the growth trajectory, I'm not seeing that differently.

 The second thing with Bai is you mentioned about two points of your guidance for this year is Bai.
 I just want to clarify, is that the third party coming in so that you kind of one-third coming in or does that also include the underlying?
 And if it doesn't include the underlying by growth, can you just give us a sense of underlying for organic and inorganic Bai growth what that drives the overall guidance for top line growth this year?

 And on repeat rates of 50%, so if we're sensing that there's different repeat rates on the different products, kind of the core product that's out there, the Bai five that we all probably know and we've all I think trialed, the pomegranate and the blueberry, that core stuff that's a 50%, right?
 But it really goes to very, very low and the lack of success actually with Bubbles with I think just thinking about Black with water, et cetera.
-So can you kind of differentiate those repeat rates in these different launches because it does suggest that the future launches beyond the core are actually getting worse, I guess for lack of a better word.
+So, can you kind of differentiate those repeat rates in these different launches because it does suggest that the future launches beyond the core are actually getting worse, I guess for lack of a better word.

 Larry D. Young - Dr Pepper Snapple Group, Inc.